Vedadiyan/gql/README.md

 # What's Supported

 ✅ Subqueries
 ✅ Select Only Expressions
 ✅ Case When
 ✅ Aliases
 ✅ Like Expressions
-    ✅ Aggregate Functions (GQL functions are extensible and can be injected when required) ✅ Singleton Functions (The `ONCE` function only executes the function once for all rows) ✅ Multi-Dimensional Selectors (`$.root.data.users.{?}.coordinates.{?}.{?}`)
+✅ Aggregate Functions (GQL functions are extensibleand can be injected when required) ✅ Singleton Functions (The `ONCE` function onlyexecutes the function once for all rows) ✅ Multi-Dimensional Selectors (`$.root.data.users.{?}coordinates.{?}.{?}`) ✅ Limit
-    ✅ Limit
 ✅ Group By
-    ✅ Joins (Joins are experimental in the current version.
-Joining on SQL literals such `1 = 1` is not supported) ✅ INNER JOIN
+✅ Joins (Joins are experimental in the currentversion.
+Joining on SQL literals such `1 = 1` is notsupported)
+    ✅ INNER JOIN
     ✅ LEFT JOIN
     ✅ RIGHT JOIN
-        ❌ NATURAL JOIN *There is no plan to implement this feature* ❌ NATURAL LEFT JOIN *There is no plan to implement this feature* ❌ NATURAL RIGHT JOIN *There is no plan to implement this feature* ⏳ Unions (planned)
+    ❌ NATURAL JOIN *There is no plan to implement thisfeature* ❌ NATURAL LEFT JOIN *There is no plan to implementthis feature* ❌ NATURAL RIGHT JOIN *There is no plan toimplement this feature* ⏳ Unions (planned)
 ✅ CTEs
 ⏳ Having Expression (in development)

 # Examples